Mermade/widdershins/README.md

 Templates have access to a `data` object with a range of properties based on the document context.

-If you specify an `options.templateCallback` function, it will be called before each template, with two parameters, the template name and the current `data` object.
+If you specify an `options.templateCallback` function, it will be called before and after each template, with three parameters, the template name, the stage, (`'pre'` or `'post'`) and the current `data` object.
 You can mutate the `data` object in any way you see fit, as long as you `return` it.
+Content in the `data.append` property will be appended to the current output stream.

 ### Code templates